-In my case, this is enticing as it means my husband can enjoy the same great travel benefits and protections as me, even if we aren’t traveling together.
-Maybe in your case you have kids in college who travel often, and you want to offer them some extra travel perks and protections.
+In my case, this is enticing as it means my husband can enjoy the same great travel benefits as me.
+Maybe in your case you have kids in college who travel often, and you want to offer them some extra travel perks.
 Because there are no extra annual fees to worry about, adding trusted users to your account not only helps you to earn rewards more quickly, but it can potentially save you and your authorized users money.

 Cell phone protection

 I currently pay out of pocket for my cell phone insurance.
 With the Venture X card, however, I could save money each month on this expense by paying my cell phone bill with the Venture X card.
 If my phone is stolen or damaged, I’m a protected.
 A handful of other credit cards offer this perk, but I am happy to finally see this offered with a Capital One card.

 With the exception of bonus rewards that can be earned when booking through Capital One Travel, the Venture X card earns the same rewards on everyday purchases as the Venture card: 2X miles on all purchases.
 Personally, I would feel more motivated to upgrade my card to the Venture X if everyday earnings were upped a bit, but, the annual cardholder bonus rewards and the annual statement credit earned on Capital One Travel bookings are nice incentives.
 Overall, though, it’s the added perks that tempt me, not the rewards.